 - I’ve slightly adapted this recipe by Nigel Slater.
 I’ve tried a few malt loaf recipes and this one is by far my favourite.

 Like gingerbread, malt loaf is a great keeper cake.
-Wrapped in a layer of baking paper and foil and stored in an airtight tin, it will keep for about a week.
+Wrapped in a layer of baking paper and foil and stored in an airtight tin, it will keep for a least a week.
 If you can resist temptation and leave it for two or three days, it will become even more delicious and sticky.

-Yes, it actually freezes very well.
+Malt loaf freezes very well.
 Wrap individual slices in cling film and tin foil or store in freezer bags.
 Freeze for up to three months.

-did you make this recipe?
+did you make this Malt loaf recipe?

 more fruit cakes to try

-Malt Loaf
+Malt Loaf Recipe

 A deliciously squidgy malt loaf recipe packed full of malt extract, black treacle, tea and dried fruit.